gning/tts-bot/README.md

 - Free tier of Eleven Labs limits text length to 2,500 characters
 - PDF extraction might not work perfectly for all PDF layouts
 - Azure Speech Service requires system dependencies for proper operation
+- Image text extraction quality depends on the clarity of the image and the text formatting

 ## Troubleshooting